bobllor/EntraBulker/docs/settings/microsoft_graph.md

 >
 > This will remove the cached data and you will need to reauthenticate.

-Removes all cached files and force a new reauthentication.
+Removes all cached files and force a new authentication process.
 This is used if you need to login to a different account or you want to remove cached files.